MiltonHeYan/MiltonHeYan.github.io/_pages/Startups.md

 ---

 {% include base_path %}
+I founded two companies as the main shareholder, you can click to see the company profile and project profile.

-Hezi Technologies(Suzhou) Co., Ltd. Founder&CEO
+Hezi Technologies(Suzhou) Co., Ltd.
 ======
+Founder&CEO
+=
 * Demeter Box
 * AI Planting Robots
 * Blue² Intelligent River Cleaning Boat